 Get the Site Right

-- Directly pollutes our creeks, river and harbours by filling them with dirt, soil, sand and mud.
-This leads to poorer water quality, affecting swimming and other recreational activities in and around our waterways.
+- Directly pollutes creeks, rivers, beaches and harbours, which affects swimming and other recreational activities in and around our waterways.

-- Blocks stormwater drains leading to flooding and overflows.
+- Blocks stormwater drains and causes overflows and flooding.

 - Erodes creek and river banks.